Are you interested in understanding how search engine results pages work?

 - Make your listings stand out with rich snippets

-Your title and meta description are what show up in the SERPs, so it’s important to make them as relevant and keyword-rich as possible.
+Your title and meta description are what show up in the SERPs, so it’s important to make them as relevant as possible.

 Improve Core Web Vitals

-Core Web Vitals are a set of metrics that measure the performance of your website.
+Core Web Vitals is a set of metrics that measure the performance of your website.

 They include things like loading time, interactivity, and visual stability.

-Improving your core web vitals will help improve your website position in SERPs.
+Improving your score will help improve your website position in SERPs.

-They tend to convert better than general keywords because they’re more targeted.
+They tend to convert better than general terms because they’re more targeted.

 Decrease Your Site Loading Time